dxw/playbook/playbook.md

 we are working on a development sprint or on a relevant ticket.
 We think this is really important.

-#### Support sprints
+#### Support rota

-We work on tickets by having a developer on a support sprint.
-Developers are assigned to support for two weeks at a time and work on tickets for the duration of the sprint.
+We work on tickets by having a developer on support according to a rota.
+Developers are assigned to support for one week at a time and work on tickets for the whole week.
 If there is a ticket they need another developer to help with, this work is scheduled.

 #### Client experience (AKA: ticket principles)